icshwi/mch_config/README.md

 * Expect
 * Configuration of TFTP according to the directory structure, shown in `Current TFTP Server Configuration at ESS`
 * MOXA Serial Server NPort 6650-16
-* In-house Serial Cable between MCH and MOXA
+* In-house Serial Cable between MCH and MOXA (One has to understand MOXA pinout and NAT MCH pinout properly.
+Note that one can find few discrepency among NAT MCH manuals. )

 ### Expect
 We use the expect to configure the MCH within four steps.
 Please look at